rainj-me/flowlog/docs/Design.md

 **Deployment**

 We can deploy to any cloud since the architecture is not relying on any platform.
 We also be able to deploy them to the Kubernetes.
 If we choose to use AWS stack, we can replace the kafka with AWS kinisis, Spark with EMR, cassandra with AWS keyspace (minute level and 5 minutes level) and S3 (hourly and daily).

-**Aggregate at GET method**

-Since we haven't implement the extend enhancement, so we need to aggregate the log entries from minute level to hour level in the hot table, that's why we need to aggregate during retrieving phase.

 ## APIs